yaldar/functional-snake/README.md

 # functional-snake
-Snake game written in functional programming style in Typescript.
+Snake game written in (mostly) functional programming style in Typescript.

 Inspired by [functional programming games](https://github.com/chrokh/fp-games) by [Christopher](https://github.com/chrokh)

-To run the game use: `npm i && npx tsc *.ts && node index.js`
+To run the game in the command line interface: `npm i && npm start`